Start building today!

 Use food preparation equipment

-Teaches how to safely use commercial kitchen equipment to prepare a range of different food types, within general food preparation tasks in hospitality and catering organisations.
+This unit teaches you how to safely use commercial kitchen equipment to prepare a range of different food types, within general food preparation tasks in hospitality and catering organisations.

 Plan and cost recipes